Version

 Figure 29.
 Azure resources - network security group

 2. Add a new Inbound security rule to allow access from Let’s Encrypt servers.
-Set following properties:
+Set the following properties:

 • Source - Any